alexwlchan/alexwlchan.net/src/_drafts/google-politics.md

 But it's concerning that it happened in the first place.
 Accurate, timely updates aren't a nice-to-have; they're required if we want to have informed citizens and a healthy democracy.

-Given their pivotal role as an information provider, and the global sensitivity of political information, I'm surprised that Google don't have a team whose sole purpose is to follow elections and keep their search results up-to-date as election results are announced.
+Given their pivotal role as an information provider, and the global sensitivity of political news, I'm surprised that Google don't have a team whose sole purpose is to follow elections and keep their search results up-to-date as election results are announced.

 When Google tells us to [eat rocks and put glue on pizza], it's annoying but fairly harmless -- we all know to ignore it.
 When Google starts giving us outdated or incorrect information about political news, it's more concerning -- we're less likely to know what the truth actually is.

 It's tempting to dismiss this as an overreaction, and I almost spiked this article because I didn't think it was important enough.
 I'd be less concerned if this was just a theoretical issue, but I've seen multiple people who looked at Google and came to the wrong conclusion.
-It does matter, and we shouldn't be complacent about political misinformation.
+But it does matter, and we shouldn't be complacent about political misinformation.

 In sociology, the term [normalisation of deviance] describes how mistakes and issues can become normalised.
 If we make a mistake and nothing bad happens, we get used to it.